Ackara/Daterpillar/README.md

 </schema>
 ```

-**NOTE:** If the `language` attribute was set to 'MySQL' instead, the script would of only been included when MySQL explictly targeted.
+**NOTE:** If the `language` attribute was set to 'MySQL' instead, the script would of only been included when MySQL explicitly targeted.

 You can also override or add columns by redefining a table.